 The DfE Relationships Education statutory guidance sets out what children should know by the end of their time at junior school (see Appendix A).
 At Gayton, Relationships Education will be taught mainly as part of our PSHE scheme of work.
 Children are taught in classes by a member of school staff, usually the class teacher.
 Other aspects of the programme are taught through our SMSC work on Citizenship or through PE or Science.
 Many aspects of the programme are taught throughout the year, whilst some specific age-related aspects are delivered at a pre-planned point during the year in order that parents are informed and can be involved in supporting their child.
-An outline of the content of our programme of work for PSHE, including Relationships Education, can be found in Appendix B and Programmes of Study can be found on the school website.
+An outline of the content of our programme of work for PSHE, including Relationships Education, and Programmes of Study can be found on the school website.

-- Mental health and wellbeing is woven throughout the scheme of work, with some lessons focusing on this specifically and others through discussion of thoughts and feelings in relation to other objectives. - Relationships Education is normally delivered by class teachers in mixed gender groups other than when it is deemed more appropriate for topics to be covered in single sex groups. - Ground Rules are used in all PSHE and Relationships Education lessons. - Pupils have access to Worry Boxes in the Upper and Lower School corridors if they wish to speak in confidence to their class teacher or our Learning Mentor following any PSHE or Relationships Education lessons. - Resources used are flexible in order to meet the needs of the pupils and curriculum.
-Where possible, visitors or books are used to further engage children to certain topics. - Lesson activities focus on discussion and group work, allowing them to be accessed by all children, including those with SEND. - Correct medical vocabulary will be used throughout the Relationships Education and PSHE curriculum. - Relationships Education is taught using a variety of methods that further pupils' understanding.
+- Lessons are based on and adapted from the PSHE Matters (Derbyshire) Scheme of Work. - Mental health and wellbeing is woven throughout the scheme of work, with some lessons focusing on this specifically and others through discussion of thoughts and feelings in relation to other objectives.
+This is delivered in an age-appropriate way across all four year groups. - Relationships Education is normally delivered by class teachers in mixed gender groups, other than when it is deemed more appropriate for topics to be covered in single sex groups. - Pupils have access to Worry Boxes in the Upper and Lower School corridors if they wish to speak in confidence to their class teacher or our Learning Mentor following any PSHE or Relationships Education lessons. - Resources used are flexible in order to meet the needs of the pupils and curriculum.
+Where possible, visitors, film clips, images, short stories or excerpts from books are used to further engage children to certain topics. - Lesson activities focus on discussion and group work, allowing them to be accessed by all children, including those with SEND. - Correct medical vocabulary will be used throughout the Relationships Education and PSHE curriculum. - Relationships Education is taught using a variety of methods that further pupils' understanding.
 These include: circle time, active teaching and learning, role play/scenarios, Learning2Learn or Talk4Learning activities and discussions. - External agencies are invited to support the delivery of Relationships Education.
-These include: the Fire Service, the NSPCC, Flat Stan First Aid and the local community police. - External agencies and visitors are familiar with and understand the school's Relationships Education policy and Education Child Protection policy and work within these documents' guidelines. - All input to Relationships Education lessons is part of a planned programme and negotiated and agreed with staff in advance. - All visitors are supervised/supported by a member of staff at all times - The input of visitors is monitored and evaluated by staff.
-This evaluation informs future planning.
+These include: the Fire Service, the NSPCC, Flat Stan First Aid and the local community police. - External agencies and visitors are familiar with and understand the school's Relationships Education policy and Education Child Protection policy and work within these documents' guidelines. - All input to Relationships Education lessons is part of a planned programme and negotiated and agreed with staff in advance. - Staff at Gayton are mindful that we welcome families from a diverse community into school and have had training in January 2025 to support the delivery of lessons on topics such as families with same sex parents: we will always remind pupils that this is legal in Britain whilst also being sure to explain that this does not always align with everybody's religious beliefs and everyone must listen respectfully during discussions.